VPN Protocols: Which Protocol To Use?

 Choosing the Right Protocol

-Despite a number of weaknesses, most protocols are relatively secure.
+Despite their weaknesses, most protocols are relatively secure.
 The only exception is PPTP, which we strongly recommend against, owing to its known issues.

-When you have the opportunity to use OpenVPN, you should.
-It's reliable, fast, and secure.
+Whenever you have the opportunity to use OpenVPN, you should since it's reliable, fast, and secure.
 To properly configure it, you'll likely need professional help, however, this should be seen as an investment in your security and privacy.

-Even though WireGuard is still "under construction", many treat it as the new gold standard.
+Even though WireGuard is still a work in progress, many treat it as the new gold standard.
 If your VPN supports the protocol, give it a try, to better assess what sort of performance advantages it offers.

 L2TP with IPsec is an excellent choice for non-critical connections.
-It provides speed, is easily configured, does not require any additional software, and is compatible with most mobile devices.
+It provides speed, is easy to set up, does not require any additional software, and is compatible with most mobile devices.

 In general, third-party software is reliable.
-Should you still be looking for a suitable VPN, we recommend checking out our comprehensive VPN review, which shows how 22 of the most well-known VPNs stack up against each other.
+Should you still be looking for a suitable VPN, we recommend checking out our comprehensive VPN review, which shows how 27 of the best VPNs stack up against each other.